How Maryland Homeowners Can Prep for Winter

 Ants are incredible!
 A foraging team goes out in search of food for the colony, the ants leave a scented trail for the real invasion force to arrive.
-The only thing worse is the vole or mouse: since they have no bladders, they deposit a continuous stream of urine, and you live the result.

 Just saying….ever see a toddler who didn’t put “stuff” into their mouths?
 All babies to this: it is your job to have a nice safe and CLEAN environment.

 All of the words come down to simple thoughts: it is your home, prepare the home or face the consequences of the lack of preparation.

 Your home is, usually, the biggest part of your wealth.
 PROTECT the investment.
 Simple things:

 - Seal all of the openings you can find

 - Check the door seals on all doors, especially the garage.

 - If your screens have holes then fix the holes OR do not open the windows

 - Clean out the gutters, while you are cleaning try to be sure that the gutter has the correct fall so water runs out and down the downspout